Create OpenAPI 3.0.x specification

-Second step is to create an OpenAPI 3.0.x specification.
-You can do that using notepad, but you want to use available tooling.
-You could use the original Swagger Editor, Redhat's Apicurio (Apicurito will suffice in most cases) or (what the creator of this tutorial liked best): APIGit
+You will create an OpenAPI 3.0.x specification.
+It can be done using Notepad, but you want to use available tooling.
+You can use Swagger Editor, Redhat's Apicurio (Apicurito will suffice in most cases), or APIGit.

 The idea

-The approval extension implements an approval system (simplified) that can work with any compliant database.
+The approval extension implements a simplified approval system that works with any compliant database.
 A database is compliant when it has a view pendingApprovalsByApprover

 and a set of specified items in the document to be approved.

-We implement a base function, to give you an idea.
-The example easily can be extended to add notification, communication with external systems etc. You even could implement approvals for users who don't have write access to the document.
+A base function is implemented to give you an idea.
+The example can be easily extended to add notification, communication with external systems, etc. You can even implement approvals for users who don't have write access to the document.

 JSON and file naming

-We support OpenApi's 3.0.x JSON format only.
+- The OpenApi's 3.0.x JSON format is the only supported format.
 YAML or 3.1.x are not supported.

-The name of the file has to start with openapi.
+- The name of the file has to start with

 End Points

-Our extension shall allow to retrieve a list of pending approvals, approve or reject a request or delegate the decision.
+The extension shall allow you to retrieve a list of pending approvals, to approve or reject a request, or to delegate the decision.

 Data formats

-In a typical development cycle we would start with the URLs and leave the data format unspecified a Json object for an initial iteration.
-In a later iteration the schema gets specified in detail and locked down.
+In a typical development cycle, you would start with the URLs and leave the data format unspecified a JSON object for an initial iteration.
+In a later iteration, the schema gets specified in detail and locked down.

 Iterate your design